mitre-ace-direct/ace-direct/iam/README.md

 * `tomcat_server_config`: the location of `server.xml` in this folder
 * `tomcat_service_config`: the location of `tomcat.service` in this folder

-### OpenAM Configuration
+### OpenAM configuration

-1. Log in to the OpenAM server as root.
 1. `cd /root`
 1. Download the _OpenAM 13.0.0_ zip file from GitHub: `wget --no-check-certificate https://github.com/OpenIdentityPlatform/OpenAM/releases/download/13.0.0/OpenAM-13.0.0.zip`
 1. Unzip the file: `unzip OpenAM-13.0.0.zip`.
 This will create the `openam` folder.
 1. Delete the zip file: `rm OpenAM-13.0.0.zip` .
-1. Copy the OpenAM war file to the `oam` folder: `cp /root/openam/OpenAM-13.0.0.war /root/iam/config/oam/ace.war` .
-Note that `ace` is the chosen OpenAM _base name_ for the installation.
+1. Copy the OpenAM war file to the `oam` folder, renaming it with the OpenAM base name: `cp /root/openam/OpenAM-13.0.0.war /root/iam/config/oam/ace.war`.
 1. Download _SSOAdminTools-13.0.0_ from GitHub and extract it in the `oam` folder:

     ```bash